“I have Windows 2003 32 bit Server and low disk space on C drive. Every time when I am trying to extend the C drive I get the error message below:

 After converting to dynamic disk, you may receive this error message: "The selected volume is a system or boot disk or was created on a basic disk in an earlier version of Windows and cannot be extended" when you attempt to extend C drive.

 Now you must know Windows built-in tool still contains limitations on dynamic disk.
-In this scenario, you need AOMEI Partition Assistant to help you convert dynamic disk back to basic and then extend system partition or extend dynamic system volume directly.
+In this scenario, you need AOMEI Partition Assistant Professional (for Windows XP or Windows 7/8/10) AOMEI Partition Assistant Server (for Windows 2003 or Windows Server 2008, 2012, 2016) to help you convert dynamic disk back to basic and then extend system partition or extend dynamic system volume directly.
 This software can be applied to both basic disks and dynamic disks.
 So you can try the two methods just with one tool.

 How to extend dynamic system volume with dynamic disk manager